-Dear Student:
+Dear Student,

-We are delighted that you have chosen to join us at De Anza College.
-I know that you will find yourself at home here on our spectacular campus.
-De Anza is an exciting college, with wonderful faculty and staff committed to your success.
+We are honored that you have chosen to join us at De Anza, as we celebrate the college's 50th anniversary.

+I know that you will find yourself at home here on our campus.
+De Anza is an exciting college, with wonderful faculty, classified professionals and administrators, all committed to your success.